sofa-framework/doc/30_Using_SOFA/30_Optional_Features/10_CGAL_library.md

     [Boost](http://www.boost.org/users/download/ "Boost download") for
     use with Sofa.
 Note that Sofa with CMake requires the compiled libraries,
--   Install GMP and MPFR librairies,
+-   Install GMP and MPFR libraries,
 -   Install and compile [CGal](http://www.cgal.org/download.html "CGAL download")
     -   To compile CGAL you basically need to run: